Economy of the United Arab Emirates: Diversification of the UAE's economy

-Dubai suffered from a significant economic crisis in 2007–2010 and was bailed out by Abu Dhabi's oil wealth.
+Dubai suffered from a significant economic crisis in 2007–2010, with its housing market in crisis and was bailed out by Abu Dhabi's oil wealth.
 Dubai's current prosperity has been attributed to Abu Dhabi's petrodollars.
 In 2014, Dubai owed a total of $142 billion in debt.

 The UAE government has worked towards reducing the economy's dependence on oil exports by 2030.
 Various projects are underway to help achieve this, the most recent being the Khalifa Port, opened in the Emirate of Abu Dhabi at the end of 2012.
 The UAE also won the right to host the World Expo 2020, which is believed to have a positive effect on future growth, although there are some skeptics which mention the opposite.

 Over the decades, the Emirate of Dubai has started to look for additional sources of revenue.
 High-class tourism and international finance continue to be developed.
 In line with this initiative, the Dubai International Financial Centre was announced, offering 55.5% foreign ownership, no withholding tax, freehold land and office space and a tailor-made financial regulatory system with laws taken from best practice in other leading financial centers, like New York, London, Zürich and Singapore.
 A new stock market for regional companies and other initiatives was announced in DIFC.
 Dubai has also developed Internet and Media free zones, offering 100% foreign ownership, no tax office space for the world's leading ICT and media companies, with the latest communications infrastructure to service them.
+In 2020, the UAE established the Ministry of State for Artificial Intelligence, Digital Economy and Remote Work Applications, as part of the UAE's efforts to foster economic diversification and adapt to a globalized economy.

-Many of the world's leading companies have now set up branch offices, and even changed headquarters to, there.
+Many of the world's leading companies have now set up branch offices, and even changed headquarters to Dubai.
 Recent liberalization in the property market allowing non-citizens to buy freehold land has resulted in a major boom in the construction and real estate sectors, with several signature developments, such as the 2 Palm Islands, the World (archipelago), Dubai Marina, Jumeirah Lake Towers, and a number of other developments, offering villas and high rise apartments and office space.
 Emirates (part of the Emirates Group) was formed by the Dubai Government in the 1980s and is presently one of the few airlines to witness strong levels of growth.
 Emirates is also the largest operator of the Airbus A380 aircraft.
 As of 2001, budgeted government revenues were about AED 29.7 billion, and expenditures were about AED 22.9 billion.
 In addition, to finding new ways of sustaining the national economy, the UAE has also made progress in installing new, sustainable methods of generating electricity.
 This is evidenced by various solar energy initiatives at Masdar City and by other renewable energy developments in parts of the country.